hdelva/fosite/thesis/report.md

 The first time the addition on line 19 gets executed is actually safe -- `x` and `y` will always have type `str` at this point, and `z` will also receive a mapping to an object of type `str`.
 Every loop gets evaluated twice as discussed in section \ref{loops}, and a mapping in which `x` points to an `int` since line 10 in the previous iteration is now part of the active branch.

-Line 21 isn't safe either, there are at least two execution paths that left `z` uninitialized: if either the condition on line 8 or the one on line 14 was true.
+Line 21 isn't safe either.
+There are at least two execution paths that left `z` uninitialized: if either the condition on line 8 or the one on line 14 was true.
 Before the addition on line 19 was executed, the previous value was stored into the statis chambers that existed at the time.
 All but one statis chamber will now contain an empty mapping for `z`, indicating an uninitialized value.
 These mappings enter the active branch at the end of evaluating the loop, to give us the wanted analysis result.

 #### Namespace

-The actual namespace is simply a list of frames, one for each branch point that's being executed.
+The actual namespace is simply a list of frames, one for each branch point that is being executed.
 Looking up an identifier is simple: look for the most recent frame that contains a mapping for that name.
-Name resolution is so simple because the other operations do all the heavy lifting.
+Name resolution is simple because the other operations do all the heavy lifting.
 There are three other operations:

-  * \textit{Grow}: Uses a path to create new frames until there's a frame for each node in the path
+  * \textit{Grow}: Uses a path to create new frames until there is a frame for each node in the path.
-  * \textit{Insert}: Grows the namespace when needed, and then inserts a mapping into the last frame.
+  * \textit{Insert}: Grows the namespace when needed and then inserts a mapping into the last frame.
   * \textit{Merge}: Merges the last frame into the previous frame.

 For the sake of data sparsity, growing is done upon insertion -- and not upon the actual branching.
 Bearing in mind that every object has a namespace as well, we don't want to grow each of their namespaces every time -- its namespaces probably won't even change as most objects are immutable literals.